P3r3N03L/MYETP/README.md

 These files will allow administrators to launch an automated creation of an AWS cloud infrastructure, including :

-- HTML files for the intranet
+- Simple HTML intranet page
-- VPN configuration files using Strongswan
+- VPN configuration using Strongswan
 - Docker website container
-- Yaml script for the AWS cloud infrastructure
+- AWS cloud infrastructure with network, RDS and EC2 instances

 Howto :